Tips for Submitting a Successful Grant Application

 We do not make grants to projects where the primary benefit is to the grantee or to any one individual.

 We cannot support projects that influence the outcome of any specific election for candidates to public office, inducing or encouraging violations of law or public policy or causing any improper private benefit to occur.

 Payments to the grantee or a member of the grantee’s family for their time or services.

 We do not award grants that require grant payments via Moneygram, Western Union or any other cash-based payment systems and can only make payments outside the USA using bank wire transfer or Paypal to the account of the person or organization applying for funding.
 PayPal transfer is preferred.
-If you are in another country with rules about money transfers, we will try to work with you, but some transfer systems such as Western Union have large fees, and HWB does not have the funding to pay for large transfer fees.
-We prefer bank transfer or paypal.
+If you are in another country with rules about money transfers, we will try to work with you, but some transfer systems have large fees, and HWB does not have the funding to pay for large transfer fees.
+We prefer paypal.

 Funds to purchase vehicles - if you are starting a mobile clinic, please apply for the supplies and stocking needs, not the actual vehicle!

 Note: Funds request is in USD (US Dollars).
 To find out the equivalent for your currency based on the current exchange rate in order to calculate your request, visit this calculator: Currency Exchange Calculator.

 Thanks again for your vision and we look forward to reading your application!
 Good luck and thank you for your work in the world.

 HWB is a 501c3 NGO nonprofit.
 Our all volunteer nonprofit is a group of herbalists, medicinal plant growers, herbal educators, alternative holistic modality practitioners and others dedicated to herbal health access for all, medicinal plant conservation, health justice and more.

 Our international headquarters is currently in Wisconsin.
 Please email for our mailing address to ship donations.